 I like writing music.
+I go through cycles of writing a lot, or writing a little.
 I used to write a whole lot more, and mostly for piano.
 For awhile I didn't have a piano nearby, so I tended to write songs for whatever other instruments were nearby.
 In March of 2011 or so, I finally got a digital piano and I've been playing off and on again with some pleasing results.
 I've gotten into the habit of just hitting record and playing whatever comes to mind--completely new songs!
 Since they are happening in real time, there are quite definitely many mistakes, pauses that are perhaps longer than necessary, and so on.
 But it's where my newest stuff has gone.
 So:

 My mom has a dulcimer.
 I like to play around on it, and this is what it usually sounds like:

 Here are a few early recordings on my digital piano as I was finding my way around it.
 It also shows when I began the transition from planned/repeatable songs to one-time sessions.

 - Session 1.
 Sitting at the piano after a relationship ended (overdue, no doubt).

 - Mourn (recording #1), or Mourn (recording #2).

 This was my response to the sad events in Japan (the earthquake/tsunami of 2011).